A vision of the future…

 It’s 2038.
 HMS Indefensible has been handed over to the Royal Navy…

-Constructed by Britain’s only ship builder BVATe Systems in Birmingham, taking 8 years to build, and costing just £1.5 Billion she is a triumph of British engineering.
+Constructed by Britain’s only ship builder BATEY Systems in Birmingham, taking 8 years to build, and costing just £1.5 Billion she is a triumph of British engineering.
 Her forward section was built in China in 2 weeks and then shipped to the UK.
 The forward section was then joined to the stern built in Birmingham and the complex technical systems installed.
 However the programme was not all plain sailing and has not been without its problems “The original design included an outboard motor but early in the building process the Treasury insisted cost savings had to be made so out went the motor.
-After some time spent on computer-modelling and research we selected oars” said a BVATe spokesperson.
+After a major 2-year re-design and research project we selected oars” said a BATEY spokesperson.

 Although £1.2 Billion over-budget and 3 years late, Secretary of State for Defence, William Bragg says we can all be proud “The Type 48 programme has sustained 10,000 British manufacturing jobs in addition to 30,000 civil servants in the MoD project team.
 She will represent the leading edge of British manufacturing wherever she goes and is worth every penny” Bragg is also says he is hoping to see export orders soon although as yet there has been little interest.

 Some observers have commented that her lack of any armament could be a problem but the MoD answered robustly “The Foreign Office advised us that carrying weapons can be seen as provocative and that actually firing a weapon at someone would definitely infringe their human rights.
 We considered this advice at an early stage in the design process and together with the fabulous cost-savings, the case for having no armament was overwhelming”.